 “Travel Around the World With Your Eyes and Ears Open”

 So began Bottura, reflecting the convention’s 2017 theme, “The Journey.”
 If Marchesi conquered France and brought back nouvelle cuisine, his disciples are criss-crossing the globe.
 While American chefs are leading a charge to grow and advocate for local ingredients and celebrate regional differences on their menus—a movement that was inspired by the ancient food culture of this land–the overarching message of the summit was the cross-fertilization of ideas.

-“It’s a renaissance we’re going through now, a rebirth from the dead, and cross-contamination of ideas, like Nordic, nouvelle cuisine, Spanish,” said Bottura.
+“It’s a renaissance we’re going through now, a rebirth from the dead, a cross-contamination of ideas such as Nordic… nouvelle cuisine… Spanish,” said Bottura.
 “Basta with these risotti!… We’re becoming aware of our own past….
 The most important ingredient for cooks of the future is culture.”

-On the restaurant menus, raw fish is the rage, and costolette alla milanese is ancient history.
-In the cutting edge restaurants you’re more likely to find raw lamb riblets flash-fried with a golden coating than golden, crumb-coated, butter-fried veal chops.
-Or to encounter high-wire acts like rigatoni over lamb’s lettuce anointed with licorice and grated oil butter; iced sea water puffs with oregano ice cream on the side; or foreign-inspired dishes like suckling pig with guacamole.
+Throughout Italy today, raw fish is the rage.
+In Milan’s cutting edge restaurants, costolette alla milanese is ancient history: You’re more likely to find raw lamb riblets flash-fried with a golden coating than golden, crumb-coated, butter-fried veal chops; or to encounter high-wire acts like rigatoni over lamb’s lettuce anointed with licorice and grated oil butter; iced sea water puffs with oregano ice cream on the side; foreign-inspired dishes like suckling pig with guacamole.

 To quote Marchi, “Tiramisù has invaded the world and [Italy was] invaded by sushi.”